mroy31/pynetem/README.md

 need to use junos.<version> as node type.
 In this case, the configuration is saved as plain text (instead of complete img of the disk), thanks to a telnet connection.
 However, to use this kind of node, you need to put in the folder defined by the config parameter *image_dir*, a junos image working with qemu with a specific configuration:
-  * A super user named *juniper* with the password *Juniper*
+  * Password set to *Juniper* for user root
+  * Hostname set to *generic*

 Documentation
 -------------